qlik-oss/server-side-extension/README.md

 Please follow the instructions in [CONTRIBUTING.md](.github/CONTRIBUTING.md).

 ## Getting help
-1. Lok at the documentation and examples in this repo again.
+1. Look at the documentation and examples in this repo again.
 2. Do a search in [Qlik Community](https://community.qlik.com/t5/Qlik-Server-Side-Extensions/bd-p/qlik-sse-discussions) to see if there is already an answer to your question.

 If not, you can either